 Parrish follows up his Lambda Award–winning The Lie and How We Told It with a painterly graphic novel about an unlikely friendship between a sex worker and a single mother.

 Marjorie Liu and Sana Takeda.
 Abrams ComicArts, Oct.
 11 ($24.99, ISBN 978-1-4197-5870-6)

-The smash hit Monstress team reunites, ordering up gore and thrills when Chinese American twins return to help out at a family-run restaurant in Hong Kong.
+The smash hit Monstress team reunites, ordering up gore and thrills when Chinese American twins learn their parents are far less human than they appear.
 100,000-copy announced first printing.

 Number One Is Walking: My Life in the Movies and Other Diversions

 Steve Martin and Harry Bliss.
 Celadon, Nov.
 15 ($30, ISBN 978-1-250-81529-3)

 Martin shares backstage bits from movies including The Jerk and Roxanne, drawn by New Yorker cartoonist Harry Bliss, following their bestselling A Wealth of Pigeons.

 Where Black Stars Rise

 Nadia Shammas and Marie Enger.
 Tor Nightfire, Oct.
 18 ($17.99 trade paper, ISBN 978-1-250-75017-4)

 A Lebanese psychiatrist attempts to help a schizophrenic patient obsessed with Robert Chambers’s The King in Yellow, only to discover real terrors lurking in Brooklyn back alleys.